 - Virtual Mock Interviews

-These programs drew a combined 3,542 participants.
-221 individuals received direct career or business reference help, and 150 took part in one-on-one career or business consultations.
-Most importantly, 96% of SJPL Works participants reported that they gained knowledge to help achieve their business and/or career goals.
+These programs drew a combined 3,294 participants with 80 individuals reaching out to for one-on-one career or business consultations.
+Lastly, 73% of SJPL Works participants reported that they gained knowledge to help achieve their business and/or career goals.

-In 2021, the Library leaned into the “new normal” by embracing an increasingly hybrid environment, with a focus on those in our community who lack the digital access and/or literacy to take full advantage of SJPL Works programming.
+In 2022, the Library continued the “new normal” through the use of the hybrid environment, and reaching out to those in our community who lack the digital access and/or literacy to take full advantage of SJPL Works programming.
 This included efforts to:

-- Increase collaboration with Family Literacy Coordinators to provide service to San José’s most vulnerable residents; and
+- Increase collaboration with Family Literacy Coordinators to provide service to San José’s most vulnerable residents